-Seven months of Seattle parking tickets canceled due to lapsed authority
+7 months of Seattle parking tickets canceled due to lapsed authority

 “This puts my membership and my unit in a more precarious and unsafe situation,” she said.

-Harrell has only sparingly weighed in on the decision to transition parking enforcement in to SDOT.
+Harrell has only sparingly weighed in on the decision to transition parking enforcement into SDOT.
 In a Jan.
-13 appearance on KIRO Newsradio’s Gee Scott and Ursula Reutin Show, he called SDOT “an awkward place” for parking enforcement, but didn’t elaborate on whether he’d like to see them moved.
+13 appearance on KIRO Newsradio’s Gee Scott and Ursula Reutin Show, he called SDOT “an awkward place” for parking enforcement but didn’t elaborate on whether he’d like to see it moved.

 The cancellations do not appear to have impacted automated traffic cameras, which are operated by the Police Department.
 Additionally, tickets written in late April and May, after parking enforcement officers filled out their special commission applications, have not been canceled.
 Unpaid tickets from before September are also still active.